Renovating Versus Remodeling: What’s the Difference?

 If you’re looking for low-cost, minor updates because a change is needed, you should look to home remodeling projects.
 They’re most often the cheaper route to a beautiful, new space.
-If you need extra space for a growing family, or you’re realizing your aging home needs to be gutted in some areas, you’re better off hiring a contractor to complete a home remodel.
+If you need extra space for a growing family or realize your aging home needs to be gutted in some areas, you’re better off hiring a contractor to complete a home remodel.

 Financing your remodeling projects

-Of course, you can also use a credit card, but get you’ll get a better interest rate when borrowing from your home equity.
-Plus, the interest on your mortgage is often tax-deductible* whereas the interest on your credit card is not
+Of course, you can also use a credit card, but you’ll get a better interest rate when borrowing from your home equity.
+Plus, the interest on your mortgage is often tax-deductible whereas the interest on your credit card is not.